Auste1989/metis_projects/Passion_Project/MVP_Summary.md

 *Depending on the results, I'll have to try out other modelling techniques.*

 #### Plan of Action
-1. Get the data using City of Chicago API
+1. Get the data using City of Chicago API and NOAA service (for weather)
 2. Store the information in a postgreSQL database on AWS
 3. Do thorough analysis of the data
 4. Take appropriate cleaning steps (including dummification):